GCHQ: Interwar period

 In 1919, the Cabinet's Secret Service Committee, chaired by Lord Curzon, recommended that a peacetime codebreaking agency should be created, a task which was given to the Director of Naval Intelligence, Hugh Sinclair.
 Sinclair merged staff from NID25 and MI1b into the new organisation, which initially consisted of around 25–30 officers and a similar number of clerical staff.
-It was titled the "Government Code and Cypher School" (GC&CS), a cover-name which was chosen by Victor Forbes of the Foreign Office.
+It was titled the "Government Code and Cypher School" (GC&CS), a cover-name which was chosen by Courtenay Forbes of the Foreign Office.
 Alastair Denniston, who had been a member of NID25, was appointed as its operational head.
 It was initially under the control of the Admiralty and located in Watergate House, Adelphi, London.
 Its public function was "to advise as to the security of codes and cyphers used by all Government departments and to assist in their provision", but also had a secret directive to "study the methods of cypher communications used by foreign powers".
 GC&CS officially formed on 1 November 1919, and produced its first decrypt prior to that date, on 19 October.

 Allidina Visram school in Mombasa, pictured above in 2006, was the location of the British "Kilindini" codebreaking outpost during World War II.

 Before the Second World War, GC&CS was a relatively small department.
 By 1922, the main focus of GC&CS was on diplomatic traffic, with "no service traffic ever worth circulating" and so, at the initiative of Lord Curzon, it was transferred from the Admiralty to the Foreign Office.
 GC&CS came under the supervision of Hugh Sinclair, who by 1923 was both the Chief of SIS and Director of GC&CS.
 In 1925, both organisations were co-located on different floors of Broadway Buildings, opposite St. James's Park.
 Messages decrypted by GC&CS were distributed in blue-jacketed files that became known as "BJs".
 In the 1920s, GC&CS was successfully reading Soviet Union diplomatic cyphers.
 However, in May 1927, during a row over clandestine Soviet support for the General Strike and the distribution of subversive propaganda, Prime Minister Stanley Baldwin made details from the decrypts public.